DanyloH-01/DanyloH-01/README.md

-- 👋 Hi, I’m Danylo
+- Hi, I’m Danylo
-- 👀 I’m interested in Programming and Machine Learning
+- I’m interested in Programming and Machine Learning
+- I am currently gaining experience as a front-end developer.
-- 🌱 I’m currently learning Rust and C#
+- I’m currently learning Rust and C#
-- 📫 How to reach me: My Discord is "scp_foundation_05_1"
+- How to reach me: My Discord is "scp_foundation_05_1"
-- 😄 Pronouns: He/His
+- Pronouns: He/His
-- 🎮 My favorite games are:
+- My favorite games are:
 	- GTA V
 	- No Man's Sky
 	- Subnautica (all parts)